zenobio93/seat-docs/docs/developer_guides/developer_installation.md

     2. You can execute `artisan` commands from outside of docker with `docker exec front php artisan <command>`

 Please note that there is currently no way to install dependencies with the package override.

+When installing already existing packages (e.g. a core package), you can find all required autoloads and service providers in it's `composer.json` file.

 ## Teach things by example